Forças Armadas de Cabinda

-Today the FLEC-FAC army, made up of civilian volunteers, inside and outside Cabinda fights for the independence of Cabinda against the Peoples Movement for the Liberation of Angola MPLA, a socialist-based political movement and the government of Angola.
+Today the FLEC-FAC army, made up of civilian volunteers inside and outside Cabinda, fights for the independence of Cabinda against the People's Movement for the Liberation of Angola (MPLA), a socialist-based political movement and the government of Angola.

 The FAC contends that colonial Portuguese documents prove that Cabinda is not part of Angola's administrative borders, and was instead a separate protectorate.